Cleosetric/RMMV_BattleMechanic/README.md

 - Add Skill (State) To Stop Enemies Move Away aka Propulsion Jammer (Disrupted)

 ## Weapon Attack-TP Booster
-a plugins to add ATP as a default attack booster, ATP is accumulated point of default TP (Increase each time perform a hit) and will increase to Level-3 ATP.
+a plugins to add ATP as a default attack booster, ATP is accumulated point of default TP (Increase each time perform a hit) and will increase up to Level-3 ATP.

 **WIP FEATURE LIST :**
 - Add ATP Mechanic